kubernetes/community/contributors/design-proposals/raw-block-pv.md

   By extending the API for volumes to specifically request a raw block device, we provide a consist method for accessing volumes.
 In addition, the ability to use a raw block device without a filesystem will allow Kuberenets better support of high performance applications that can utilitze raw block devices directly for their storage.
+For example, MariaDB or MongoDB.

 # Design Overview